uehaj/buffalo-wifirouter-control/README.md

 Change Rule 0
 ```

-# Change
+## change.sh

+Change the state of the rule of the rule number indicates.

 ```
 usage: monitor.sh [0|1...]
 ```

-Show the current state of the rule of the rule number indicates.
 [0|1..] is a rule number.

-Example:
+If you ommit rule number, RULE_NO field value in .env are used.

-Example:
+### Example:

 ```
 $ ./monitor.sh